chiakov/isitclickbait/index.md

 ![](http://i.imgur.com/TQDS0hV.png)

 NBC is the best at identifying click-baits (97.89%), while MLP, LR and SVM achieved comparable accuracy in detecting news (~95%), with SVM performing the best.
 DT, NN, NBC and LR appear to be somewhat (or highly) biased, while MLP and SVM perform more or less equally well for both categories.
 A possible explanation lies in the characteristics of each dataset; while there are more words in the click-bait dataset in general, the news dataset contains considerably more unique words and therefore greater variation.
-Certain techniques might be more sensitive to the low variance of the click-bait dataset than the high variance of the news dataset and vice versa.
+The high variance of the news dataset might result in greater error for some techniques.
 A slightly greater number of click-bait examples (~300) in the training set might also cause some techniques to favor the click-bait output class.

 [Download full report](https://northwestern.box.com/s/p88t74q4awrmk4mitfhzl7qst8rfh2qn)